The Best Compasses for Hiking in 2023

 Cons:

-• Doesn’t have some advanced features
+• Does not have advanced features

 • Declination correction is not adjustable